logictester/caf/source/index.rst

 SafeNet Trusted Access configuration
 ====================================

-.. note:: Open SafeNet Trusted Access Console (you can use the following links based on your availability zone, opens in a new tab)
+.. note:: Open SafeNet Trusted Access Console (you can use the following direct links based on your availability zone, opens in a new tab)

           |US Zone|